jeffcarp/braintree-react/README.md

 ### `rootClassName`

 The class name of the outer DOM container.

 *Default*: `__braintree-react__`

 ## Notes
-- The use of `jsx` is not required.
-Both `<Dropin />` and `DropIn()` are valid.

 - Drop-In is currently the only supported integration method.
   - If there is sufficient interest, we can start building out the custom integration.
-(Note that since January 2015, using anything other than DropIn means you can no longer be SAQ-A).
+(Note that as of January 2015, using anything other than DropIn means you can no longer be SAQ A).

-## To-Dos
-- [x] Testing (sort of)
-- [ ] Allow arbitrary configuration via props
-- [ ] Add Braintree integrations beyond Drop-In (PayPal, Coinbase, etc)